 Newfoundland: Empire in the First World War

 Tuesday 30 June 2015 - Friday 11 December 2015This display highlights some of the records at The National Archives relating to Newfoundland's efforts in the First World War including a design for a Newfoundland memorial in Scotland to commemorate the work of the Newfoundland Forestry corps who were conscripted to work for the Forestry Commission in the UK to supply timber for the war effort.

 Tuesday 25th August 2015 - Friday 26th February 2016This display will highlight some of the Outreach work undertaken by The National Archives as part of the Caribbean Through a Lens project.

 Tuesday 28 July 2015 - January 2016A selection of key documents will be on display to mark the anniversaries of the Jacobite rebellions, including a Jacobite song and a document listing Jacobite prisoners.

 Sarawak is situated on the North-West coast of the island of Borneo.
 This display will consist of photographs and documents from the period when the country was ruled by the Brooke family, who became known as the "white rajas"

 Tours of the Keeper's Gallery

-The Keeper's Gallery is now offering free tours of the gallery twice a month, led by volunteers.
+The Keeper's Gallery is offering free highlights tours of the gallery twice a month, led by volunteers.
 For dates please see the What's On page.
 Each tour runs from 14:00-14:30.

 Please meet at the welcome desk five minutes before the tour start time.
 Each tour group will take a maximum of 12 people on a first come, first served basis.